eBay Inc. (NASDAQ:EBAY) Receives $73.41 Consensus Target Price from Analysts

-Shares of eBay Inc. (NASDAQ:EBAY) have been given an average rating of “Hold” by the twenty-three ratings firms that are covering the stock, Marketbeat Ratings reports.
-Thirteen analysts have rated the stock with a hold recommendation and ten have given a buy recommendation to the company.
-The average 1 year price target among brokerages that have issued a report on the stock in the last year is $75.27.
+Shares of eBay Inc. (NASDAQ:EBAY) have received a consensus rating of “Hold” from the twenty-three research firms that are currently covering the stock, Marketbeat.com reports.
+Thirteen investment analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+The average 1 year target price among brokerages that have covered the stock in the last year is $75.55.

-A number of research analysts have recently commented on EBAY shares.
-Mizuho upped their target price on eBay from $63.00 to $65.00 and gave the company a “neutral” rating in a research note on Thursday, August 12th.
-Jefferies Financial Group assumed coverage on eBay in a research note on Thursday, September 9th.
-They issued a “hold” rating and a $83.00 target price for the company.
-KeyCorp raised their target price on eBay from $80.00 to $90.00 and gave the stock an “overweight” rating in a research note on Thursday.
-Bank of America increased their price target on eBay from $70.00 to $77.00 and gave the stock a “neutral” rating in a research report on Thursday, August 26th.
-Finally, Cowen increased their price target on eBay from $65.00 to $72.00 and gave the stock a “market perform” rating in a research report on Monday, August 9th.
+A number of analysts have issued reports on the company.
+BMO Capital Markets lifted their price target on eBay from $63.00 to $71.00 and gave the stock a “market perform” rating in a report on Friday, October 22nd.
+Robert W. Baird lifted their price target on eBay from $70.00 to $80.00 and gave the stock an “outperform” rating in a report on Monday, September 27th.
+Stifel Nicolaus lifted their price target on eBay from $78.00 to $80.00 and gave the stock a “buy” rating in a report on Thursday.
+Bank of America lifted their price target on eBay from $77.00 to $79.00 and gave the stock a “neutral” rating in a report on Thursday.
+Finally, Mizuho lifted their price target on eBay from $63.00 to $65.00 and gave the stock a “neutral” rating in a report on Thursday, August 12th.

+The business also recently declared a quarterly dividend, which will be paid on Friday, December 17th.
+Investors of record on Wednesday, December 1st will be given a $0.18 dividend.
+This represents a $0.72 annualized dividend and a yield of 0.94%.
+The ex-dividend date of this dividend is Tuesday, November 30th. eBay’s dividend payout ratio (DPR) is presently 24.57%.

+eBay declared that its Board of Directors has initiated a stock buyback plan on Wednesday, August 11th that authorizes the company to repurchase $3.00 billion in outstanding shares.
+This repurchase authorization authorizes the e-commerce company to buy up to 6.3% of its stock through open market purchases.
+Stock repurchase plans are generally a sign that the company’s leadership believes its stock is undervalued.

-In other news, Director Robert Holmes Swan sold 40,000 shares of the firm’s stock in a transaction dated Thursday, August 19th.
-The shares were sold at an average price of $73.15, for a total value of $2,926,000.00.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, SVP Pete Thompson sold 2,098 shares of eBay stock in a transaction dated Tuesday, August 17th.
-The shares were sold at an average price of $73.96, for a total transaction of $155,168.08.
+In other eBay news, CAO Brian J. Doerger sold 14,584 shares of eBay stock in a transaction that occurred on Friday, August 13th.
+The stock was sold at an average price of $73.49, for a total value of $1,071,778.16.
+Following the sale, the chief accounting officer now owns 21,159 shares of the company’s stock, valued at approximately $1,554,974.91.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, SVP Pete Thompson sold 2,098 shares of eBay stock in a transaction that occurred on Tuesday, August 17th.
+The shares were sold at an average price of $73.96, for a total value of $155,168.08.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 99,998 shares of company stock valued at $7,492,419.
-Company insiders own 0.21% of the company’s stock.
+Insiders sold a total of 99,998 shares of company stock worth $7,492,419 in the last 90 days.
+0.21% of the stock is currently owned by insiders.

-eBay (NASDAQ:EBAY) last posted its earnings results on Wednesday, October 27th.
-The e-commerce company reported $0.90 EPS for the quarter, topping analysts’ consensus estimates of $0.72 by $0.18. eBay had a return on equity of 38.34% and a net margin of 115.40%.
-The company had revenue of $2.50 billion for the quarter, compared to the consensus estimate of $2.46 billion.
-During the same period in the previous year, the business earned $0.72 earnings per share.
-The firm’s revenue for the quarter was down 4.1% on a year-over-year basis.
-On average, equities analysts expect that eBay will post 3.24 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, December 17th.
-Shareholders of record on Wednesday, December 1st will be paid a dividend of $0.18 per share.
-This represents a $0.72 dividend on an annualized basis and a yield of 0.93%. eBay’s dividend payout ratio is currently 24.57%.

-eBay declared that its Board of Directors has approved a share buyback plan on Wednesday, August 11th that allows the company to repurchase $3.00 billion in outstanding shares.
-This repurchase authorization allows the e-commerce company to reacquire up to 6.3% of its shares through open market purchases.
-Shares repurchase plans are often an indication that the company’s management believes its stock is undervalued.
+Several large investors have recently made changes to their positions in the company.
+Stephens Inc. AR boosted its stake in shares of eBay by 3.4% during the 3rd quarter.
+Stephens Inc. AR now owns 4,606 shares of the e-commerce company’s stock worth $321,000 after acquiring an additional 150 shares in the last quarter.
+Kingsview Wealth Management LLC boosted its stake in shares of eBay by 3.8% during the 2nd quarter.
+Kingsview Wealth Management LLC now owns 4,160 shares of the e-commerce company’s stock worth $290,000 after acquiring an additional 151 shares in the last quarter.
+Clarius Group LLC boosted its stake in shares of eBay by 1.8% during the 3rd quarter.
+Clarius Group LLC now owns 8,589 shares of the e-commerce company’s stock worth $598,000 after acquiring an additional 156 shares in the last quarter.
+Cadence Bank NA boosted its stake in shares of eBay by 5.1% during the 3rd quarter.
+Cadence Bank NA now owns 3,263 shares of the e-commerce company’s stock worth $227,000 after acquiring an additional 158 shares in the last quarter.
+Finally, Brighton Jones LLC boosted its stake in shares of eBay by 1.7% during the 2nd quarter.
+Brighton Jones LLC now owns 9,515 shares of the e-commerce company’s stock worth $668,000 after acquiring an additional 162 shares in the last quarter.
+90.78% of the stock is currently owned by institutional investors and hedge funds.

 About eBay